BluBracket/docs.blubracket.com/content/how-to/code-servers/add-code-servers/gerrit/_index.md

 ### Enter the host/domain name

-Enter the hostname of the Gerrit code review server
+Enter the hostname of the Gerrit code review server.

 ### Enter the access token